James Grunwell: Advertising and sponsorship

-All through 2005 and 2006, James has been featured in many magazines and newspapers.
+All through 2005 and 2006, Grunwell has been featured in many magazines and newspapers.
 James also appeared with his Concept Car at the Bangkok 7th Rugby Tournament on behalf of his sponsors Champion Ferodo, where he did a demonstration drive by and helped present the prize to the winners of the tournament.

-In 2007, The Pizza Company became one of the main sponsors for James in the Formula BMW Asia Series followed by Comcon Services Thailand and Image Makers Asia, and James has been actively promoting both companies in Thailand and abroad.
+In 2007, The Pizza Company became one of the main sponsors for Grunwell in the Formula BMW Asia Series followed by Comcon Services Thailand and Image Makers Asia, and Grunwell has been actively promoting both companies in Thailand and abroad.

-James is based in Thailand and is currently racing throughout Asia where he currently leads the Formula BMW Asian Championship after winning races in Malaysia and Indonesia.
+Grunwell is based in Thailand and is currently racing throughout Asia where he currently leads the Formula BMW Asian Championship after winning races in Malaysia and Indonesia.